strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples.md

 * add a form to write a review,
 * display the form on any restaurants page,
-* send a POST request to Strapi's Content API when the form is submitted,
+* send a POST request to Strapi's REST API when the form is submitted,
 * and use the [previously stored JWT](#authentication-flow-with-jwt) to authenticate the request.

 </SideBySideColumn>